 Residents Maintain Autonomy

-In Good Samaritan Society - Superior, 15.57% Percentage of Patients
+In Good Samaritan Society - Superior, 17.24% of Patients

 Ability to Keep Residents Mobile

-In Good Samaritan Society - Superior, 16.66% Percentage of Residents
+In Good Samaritan Society - Superior, 21.44% of Residents

 Hospitalizations

-This metric tracks the number of times residents are hospitalized per thousand days of patient care.
-Minimizing hospitalizations is key to the physical well-being of residents.
+This tells you the number of times residents are hospitalized per 1,000 days of patient care.
+There is a correlation between staying out of the hospital and the quality of care.

 Short-term Care: Rehospitalizations

-In Good Samaritan Society - Superior, 16.66 Percentage of Residents Rehospitalized
+In Good Samaritan Society - Superior, 21.44% of Residents Rehospitalized

 This metric tracks the number of times residents are rehospitalized per thousand days of short-term patient care.
-Avoiding the hospital during rehabilitation is critical to restoring the health of residents.
+Minimizing rehospitalizations during rehabilitation is key to restoring the physical well-being of patients.

 Nearby Hospitals